reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Look at all the files (take your time), discuss with your team and write down on your presentation:

+- First plot a Illumina kmer profile distribution for your species.
+I have prepared the .histo file for you.
+Remember that with PacBio CLR reads you cannot plot kmer distributions because of the high error rate of the reads.
+But we have some linked chromium 10X reads (illumina) and I have produced the histogram file from them.
+What is the expected genome size, heterozygosity and repeat content?
+Analyse this plot and correlate with the results you will look into in the next questions.

 15a-) in the Falcon and Falcon Unzip merqury evaluation, look at the cns.p and cns.h \*\spectra-asm.st.png plots.
 Point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.

 16a-) Have a look at the completeness file and write down in your presentation the kmer completness of the primary and alternate assemblies.